snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-for-snowplow-ios-tracker-sdk-from-version-1-x-to-2-0/index.md

 These are the classes now available:

 - `NetworkConfiguration`: to configure network connection with the Snowplow collector.
-- `TrackerConfiguration`: to configure contexts and automatic events of the tracker, and general behaviour.
+- `TrackerConfiguration`: to configure contexts and automatic events of the tracker, and general behavior.
-- `SessionConfiguration`: to configure session behaviour.
+- `SessionConfiguration`: to configure session behavior.
 - `EmitterConfiguration`: to fine tune about how the tracker sends events to the collector.
 - `SubjectConfiguration`: to specify details to send with events about the user and the platform.
 - `GdprConfiguration`: to configure the GDPR context.